dart-lang/sdk/README.md

 from a file:// url, and we use as a name the relative path to it.
 - regexp: "file:///my/project/dir/(.*)"
 ```

+Regardless of the grouping configuration, the tool will display the total code
+size attributed of all libraries, constants, and the program size.

+**Note**: eventually you should expect all numbers to add up to the program
+size.
+Currently dart2js's `--dump-info` is not complete, so numbers for
+bootstraping code and lazy static initializers are missing.

 ### Function size analysis tool